-[See section 28(2) of the Constitution of the Western Cape]
+[See section 28(2) of the provincial Constitution.]

-Removal of member of public
+Removal of member of the public

-- 8. The Serjeant-at-Arms must remove any member of the public- - (a) who, without due permission, is present in a part of the Chamber set aside for members only; or - (b) who, having been admitted to any other part of the Chamber or of the precincts of the Provincial Parliament, disrupts the proceedings, misconducts himself or herself or does not withdraw when duly or dered to do so.
+- 8. The Serjeant-at-Arms must remove any member of the public- - (a) who, without due permission, is present in a part of the Chamber set aside for members only; or - (b) who, having been admitted to any other part of the Chamber or of the precincts of the Provincial Parliament, disrupts the proceedings, misconducts himself or herself or does not withdraw when duly ordered to do so.